BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 - **EFI with OC 0.7.1**:
 	- Mainly for supporting Catalina OS
 	- Support Catalina/Big Sur (fresh install or update), Monterey (boot to existing install only)
-	- Fresh install/update to Monterey must use the newer EFI (above).
-Update from Catalina to Monterey must be done by booting up an USB Monterey installation stick.
+	- Monterey install/update must use the newer EFI (0.8.4).
+Update from Catalina to Monterey must be done by booting up a Monterey USB installation stick.

 - **Choose the Correct config.plist**
 	- For Sandy-bridge CPUs (V1 Xeon's), use **config_SandyCPUs.plist** (rename it to config.plist)